kubetrail/cipher/README.md

 # cipher
-`cipher` is an industrial grade data encryption tool that uses several layers of encryption.
+`cipher` is a data encryption tool that uses several layers of encryption.
 Data is encrypted using data encryption keys (DEK), which are in turn encrypted using key encryption key (KEK), which in turn is encrypted using Google KMS.
 This ensures that plaintext keys are